 Legal cases with fixed pricing, standardized processes, and firm timelines

 The internet has created a channel that has made communication and sharing of data easier.
 Social media platforms allow people to connect with each other and access each other’s information with a single click.
-However, on the flip side, technology has certain loopholes which allow criminals to misuse this liberty of access, leading to a rise in cyber crimes.
+However, on the flip side, technology has certain loopholes which allow criminals to misuse this liberty of access, leading to a rise in cyber crime in India

 One such cybercrime is cyberstalking, also known as online stalking or internet stalking.
 Simply put, cyberstalking is the use of technology, the internet in particular to harass a person.
 This harassment includes monitoring someone’s online activities, threats, identity theft, data theft, forging their data, etc. Cyberstalking is often termed as an obsessive behaviour in which a person compulsively and illegally keeps a track of someone’s each and every activity over the internet.

 Cyberstalkers use multiple methods to stalk a person over the internet like SMS, phone calls, emails, etc., the most common being social media platforms.
 Social media websites and mobile apps have access to a user’s personal information like pictures, address, contacts and whereabouts.
 Stalkers are able to misuse this information to threaten, blackmail or physically contact the victim.

 Laws are constantly amended to keep up with the change in modes of committing crimes.
 After the Delhi Gang Rape case in 2012, the Indian Penal Code was amended by the Criminal Law (Amendment) Act, 2013 that added Section 354D to the IPC.
 Section 353-357 of the Indian Penal Code provides stalking laws in India and lay down the punishment for committing the crime of stalking.
 However, there are no provisions in the criminal laws in India that specifically criminalises cyberstalking in India.